Frequently Asked Questions

 If you continue to have a strong interest in your child’s acceptance during the school year, it is important to keep the application current by sending recent school records as they become available.
 In the event of a mid-year vacancy, immediate decisions can be made only on complete and current files.

-Once an applicant is accepted, all tuition and fees are due by the designated due date on the acceptance letter to secure a space.
+Once an applicant is accepted, all tuition and fees are due by the designated due date on the invoice.
+A student cannot attend YISS until the invoice has been paid.

 While the Korean Won (KRW) is the primary currency of operations for YISS, substantive expenses related to curriculum, educational supplies, technology, insurance, and other items are paid for in US Dollars (USD).
 The USD portion of the tuition allows YISS to properly plan for such expenditures.